Montessori Videos from New Zealand

-Children aged from two-and-half to nearly six years prepare lunch for their Montessori community in New Zealand.
+Children aged two and a half to nearly six years prepare lunch for their Montessori community in New Zealand.
 Slicing fruit, grating cheese, making sandwiches, setting the table and cleaning up happens as part of the daily routine.
-The menu changes each day and includes pizza, rice and vegetables, fish pie and sandwiches over the week.
+The menu changes daily and includes pizza, rice and vegetables, fish pie and sandwiches over the week.

 Perseverance with a new skill

 A two-and-half year old girl shows us what perseverance looks like as she learns a new skill – using a pair of tweezers.
 She is the youngest child in her Montessori class in New Zealand.

 See how an almost six-year-old boy, in a Montessori class in New Zealand, learns about the number 4, counting in multiples of four, finding the squares of four and ultimately discovering the answer to 4x4x4 or four cubed.

 A five year-old-girl completes an addition problem using the Stamp Game, a Montessori math material used to do all four math operations – addition, subtraction, multiplication and division.
 The stamps are green (one or 1000), blue (tens) or red (hundreds).

 Montessori materials become increasingly abstract as the child becomes familiar with the concept.
 The stamp game is preceded by the Golden Bead material, where the ones (or units) are small beads, and the thousands are large cubes.
 This gives a strong sensorial impression of the difference between units and thousands.
 In the Stamp Game, the units and thousands are the same sizes, but the child knows thousands are bigger than units from exploring with the Golden Bead materials.